 In Peru’s drylands, Carlos works inside the crumbling corridors of an abandoned mine to provide for his relatives’ circle.

-Along with his brother, son, and nephew, he looked for gold, which they discover in small quantities in the ore; the agency that when excavated there left because the mine became not worthwhile enough.
-Every five tonnes of minerals the circle of relatives excavates every month; they locate 125g of gold.
+Along with his brother, son, and nephew, he looked for gold, which they discovered in small quantities in the ore; the agency that, when excavated there, left because the mine was not worthwhile enough.
+The circle of relatives mines every five tonnes of minerals every month; they locate 125g of gold.

-As wood beams fall apart in the humidity and heavy strain, and the guys depend upon dynamite to blast the ore, they’re constantly at risk of the rock collapsing on them.
+As wood beams fall apart in the humidity and heavy strain, and the guys depend upon dynamite to blast the ore, they’re constantly at risk of the rock collapsing.

-“There becomes a twist of fate that killed someone while this mine became still being exploited by a consortium.
-I suppose it really is partially why they deserved it,” explains one of the men.
+“There becomes a twist of fate that killed someone while a consortium is still exploiting this mine.
+I suppose it is partially why they deserved it,” explains one of the men.

-They hold to paintings knowing that the cash they make – Carlos earns almost $600 a month, which is two times the minimum wage in Peru – can assist aid their households and send their kids to school.
+They hold to paintings knowing that the cash they make – Carlos earns almost $600 a month, two times the minimum wage in Peru – can assist their households and send their kids to school.

 “We need to train our youngsters, but we can slightly manage to pay for their faculty expenses,” says Carlos.
 “Beyond that, we don’t have the means.
 Our children are allowed down using the gadget; they’re abandoned.”